Oskar Rantala

-Oskar Rantala (1869 - 1918) was a Finnish soldier.
+Oskar Rantala (1869–1918) was a Finnish soldier.
 He was the regimental commander of the Helsinki unit of the Finnish Red Guards; and he was also the commander of the Eastern front of the reds during the Finnish Civil War.
-At the end of the war, he led the defence of Vyborg during the Battle of Vyborg together with Edvard Gylling.
+At the end of the war, he led the defence of Vyborg during the Battle of Vyborg together with Edvard Gylling where he died.